 This hearty and savory buckwheat bread is made from simple pantry staples in only 10 minutes of hands-on time and is a really easy baking recipe.

-No yeast, no bread machine, no animal products, oil, or sugar is required — just a handful of simple and healthy ingredients!
+No yeast, no bread machine, and no animal products are required — just a handful of simple and healthy ingredients!

 Crispy on the outside, chewy, seeded and flavorful, you can serve it for breakfast, lunch or dinner with your favorite spreads or fixings!
 It’s a delicious base for healthy vegan grilled cheese.